 In the project, Kenya Agriculture Carbon Project (KACP) Vi Agroforestry cooperates with The World Bank.
 The project has developed a method to estimate the climate benefits of Sustainable Agriculture Land Management practices (SALM).
 This is done by measuring sustainable agriculture potential for carbon storage, especially in the soils.
 The method was developed to be suitable for small-holder farmers who farm on degraded soils.
 In 2011, the method of Sustainable Agriculture Land Management was approved by one of the most well-known standards in the voluntary carbon market, Verra.
 The project was the first carbon project in Africa for land and agriculture.
 The project aims to maintain and restore degraded agricultural land into functioning ecosystems from a landscape perspective.
 It is essential to increase farmers’ resilience to climate change, the production of ecosystem services and food security.
 Operations are financed with funds raised, that are earmarked for climate offsetting according to the Verra standard.

 Trees sustain life

 Vi Agroforestry implements the project “Emiti Nibwo Bulora” – Swahili for “Tree sustain life” – in Kagera in Tanzania, since 2010.
 Vi Agroforestry´s work is certified according to the Plan Vivo standard.
 It is a standard designed for projects that aim to reduce poverty, restore ecosystems, increase adaptive capacity to climate change while mitigating climate change through sequestration of carbon in trees.
-Operations are financed with funds raised, that are earmarked for climate offsetting according to the Plan Vivo standard.

 For more info – contact